Menu

 Why would someone need a combined kidney and pancreas transplantation?

 If you are an adult whose diabetes has resulted in end-stage kidney disease, you may benefit from a kidney-pancreas transplant or the separate transplantation of both organs.
-A donor kidney will allow your body to filter wastes from the blood, while a donor pancreas can produce insulin, improving your health and reducing the long-term complications of diabetes.
+A donor kidney will allow your body to filter waste from the blood, while a donor pancreas will produce insulin, thereby improving your health and reducing the long-term complications of diabetes.

-Where does my new kidney and pancreas come from?
+Where will my new kidney and pancreas come from?

-In many cases, both transplanted organs may come from a deceased donor.
-However, it is also possible for the kidney to come from a living donor, such as a family member or friend.
+In many cases, both the kidney and pancreas transplanted organs may come from a recently deceased donor.
+However, it is also possible for the kidney to come from a living donor, such as a family member or friend, while the pancreas will come from a separate recently deceased donor.

 How long do kidney and pancreas transplants last?

-On average, pancreas transplants last for between 10 and 12 years and kidney transplants last for 10 to 15 years.
-For some patients, the transplants last much longer and for others they may only last a short time.
-The length of time that the transplants last depends on the age of the donor, other medical problems that the donor may have, and many other factors.
+On average, a transplanted pancreas can last for between 10 and 12 years while a transplanted kidney can last for 10 to 15 years.
+For some patients, the transplanted organs can last much longer, but for others, they may only last a short time.
+The length of time that the transplanted organs may last depends on the age of the donor, other medical problems that the donor may have, and many other factors.

 Are pancreas transplants performed without kidney transplants?

-Pancreas transplants can be performed without kidney transplants to patients who experience erratic blood sugar control (hypoglycemia) despite taking insulin, but who also have normal kidney function.
+Pancreas transplants can be performed without kidney transplants on patients who experience erratic blood sugar control (hypoglycemia) despite taking insulin, but who still have normal kidney function.

 What are the different types of pancreas transplants?